hartmutobendorf/typer/docs/tutorial/commands/help.md

 </div>

-And of course, the `rich_help_panel` can be used in the same way for commands in the same application.
+And of course, the `help_panel` can be used in the same way for commands in the same application.

 And those panels will be shown when you use the main `--help` option.